viild/timestamp/README.md

 } Bool;
 ```

-Unlike C++, C pointers are not cleared automatically.
+C pointers are not cleared automatically.
 In order to correctly clear the pointer, use the procedure FreeTimestamp(timestamp_t timestamp_ptr).
 It deletes Timestamp object in the library using "delete" keyword.

 In order to print timestamp where it is necessary, use the procedure "GetTimestamp(timestamp_t tiemstamp_ptr)" where the only argument is the timestamp pointer.
 It returns C string limited with 64 characters including NULL at the end.